Profile Monitoring via Eigenvector Perturbation: Introduction

-Using this approach, we empirically demonstrate that our control chart achieves an $ARL_0$ even larger than $10^6$.
-Unsurprisingly, such a large $ARL_0$ results in low FAR even when the change-point occurs long after monitoring has begun (say after $10^4$ in-control profiles have been observed).
-Typically, a control chart with such a large $ARL_0$ would suffer from a large detection delay.
-We show this phenomenon for the competitors of this control chart by slightly increasing the $ARL_0$ from 200 to 370 and observing a noticeable increase in $ARL_1$ for our competitors.
-So even if calibrating control limit to $ARL_0 > 10^6$ for the competing control charts are possible, they result in also large $ARL_1$.
-Surprisingly, our proposed control chart is able to immediately detect an out-of-control process (i.e., $ARL_1 = 1$) even while maintaining $ARL_0 > 10^6$.
-Moreover, the proposed control chart is computationally fast, especially when compared to its competition.
-The combination of the extremely large $ARL_0$, small $ARL_1$, and computational speed allows this control chart to be applied to streaming data with good performance.
+Our simulation studies demonstrate that our control chart achieves an $ARL_0$ larger than $10^6$ under a very general class of models for the IC profiles.
+As expected, such a large $ARL_0$ results in a low FAR even when the change-point occurs long after monitoring has begun (e.g., after $10^4$ observed IC profiles).
+Typically, a control chart with such a large $ARL_0$ is expected to suffer from a large detection delay.
+For the competitors of our control chart, we show that a small increase of $ARL_0$ from 200 to 370 results in noticeable increases in $ARL_1$.
+As a consequence, the calibrating control limits of the control charts of our competitors to achieve $ARL_0 > 10^6$ result in undesirably large $ARL_1$ values.
+Surprisingly, our proposed control chart is able to immediately detect an OOC process (i.e., $ARL_1 = 1$) even while maintaining $ARL_0 > 10^6$.
+Moreover, the proposed control chart is computationally fast, especially when compared to its existing competition (using multiple predictors).
+The combination of the extremely large $ARL_0$, small $ARL_1$, and desirable computational speed allows this control chart to be applied to streaming data with good performance.

 The paper is organized as follows.
-Section \ref{sec:background} provides a brief background on profile monitoring (especially in the nonlinear nonparametric case) and on eigenvector perturbation theory.
-Section \ref{sec:method} discusses the construction of the eigenvector perturbation control chart in more detail and provides the method for determining control limits.
-Section \ref{sec:simulations} covers the simulation study demonstrating the superiority of the eigenvector perturbation control chart in specificity, sensitivity, and computational speed among other nonlinear nonparametric profile monitoring methods.
-Section \ref{sec:simulations} also discusses conditions in which the performance of the eigenvector perturbation control chart begins to degrade.
-Section \ref{sec:futurework} concludes the paper with a discussion and areas of future work.
+Section \ref{sec:background} provides a brief background on profile monitoring (especially in the nonlinear nonparametric case) and on EP theory.
+Section \ref{sec:method} constructs the EP control chart and provides our method for determining control limits.
+Section \ref{sec:simulations} covers the simulation study exhibiting the superiority of the EP control chart in specificity and sensitivity as compared to other nonparametric monitoring methods for nonlinear profiles.
+Section \ref{sec:simulations} also discusses situations in which the EP control chart may not perform satisfactorily.
+Section \ref{sec:realworld} applies the EP control chart and a PCA based control chart on a real world dataset.
+We conclude with a discussion in Section \ref{sec:futurework}.